-The CSR Committee, chaired by the HD Representative Director, President, Member of the Board is held quarterly, with members comprising Chief Sustainability Promotion Officer, Chief Compliance Officer, CSR officers and CSR department General Managers of the business operating and functional support companies.
-At meetings, members confirm and share information on the state of compliance efforts at each company."
+The CSR Committee is chaired by the HD Representative Director, President, Member of the Board and comprises the Chief Officer of Sustainability Promotion, Chief Compliance Officer, CSR officers and CSR department General Managers of the business operating and functional support companies.
+At meetings, members confirm and share information on the state of compliance efforts at each company.

-We have established an Internal Reporting Hotline, a whistleblowing system that helps to prevent improprieties through the early detection of harassment and suspected violations of corporate ethics and corporate regulations.
-Our global whistleblowing system has hotlines in all SCREEN worldwide regions to accept inquiries from all Group employees, officers, and employees of supplier companies.
+We have established Internal Reporting Hotline, a whistleblowing system that helps to prevent improprieties through the early detection of harassment and suspected violations of corporate ethics and corporate regulations.
+Our global whistleblowing system has Hotlines in all SCREEN worldwide regions to accept inquiries from all Group employees, officers and employees of supplier companies.
 There are also rules in place regarding anonymity and privacy protection, as well as for ensuring that no one will be given unfair treatment for having used the whistleblowing system.
-The Internal Reporting Hotline is operated by our Legal & Compliance Department.
+This system is operated by our Legal & Compliance Department.
 We have also established external hotlines operated by law firms.
 In the fiscal year ended March 31, 2020, we inspected Corporate Ethics Help Line at overseas companies and made rule revisions and other necessary improvements.

-Periodic in-house audits are conducted on our compliance with laws and corporate ethics and on the hotlines.
+Periodic in-house audits are conducted to see how well we are complying with laws and corporate ethics and how well our Hotlines are operating.

 Security Export Control

 The SCREEN Group places a high priority on carrying out security export control.
 The aim is to help preserve international peace and safety by preventing weapons or goods and technologies that could be converted for military use from falling into the hands of governments or terrorists who could threaten world safety.
 Our Security Export Control Department gathers the latest information on Foreign Exchange and Foreign Trade Act and other related export rules and disseminates this information throughout the Group.
 It